 Once again, a leak has beaten the official spoilers for another big card in Magic: The Gathering’s War of the Spark.
-This time the legendary spirit dragon is back as Ugin, the Unspeakable, a new, powerful Planeswalker prepared to take on his brother, the notorious Nicol Bolas!
+This time the legendary spirit dragon is back as Ugin, the Ineffable, a new, powerful Planeswalker prepared to take on his brother, the notorious Nicol Bolas!

 Ugin, the Unspeakable’s static ability is reminiscent of Eye of Ugin, a card some of you may remember as the terror of standard during the ‘Eldrazi Winter’.
 While Ugin’s ability reduces the cost of all colorless spells – not just Eldrazi – this has been balanced by stapling it to a 6 mana card.